BoraOker/HelpDesk/README.md

 HelpDesk is a comprehensive enterprise-grade ticket management system designed to streamline customer support operations.
 Built with ASP.NET Core 7.0, it provides a robust platform for managing support tickets, user roles, product categories, and FAQs with an intuitive interface and powerful admin capabilities.

+I used the Brevo email marketing service for my project, but I had to leave the "Username" and "Password" fields in the appsettings.Development.json file blank.
+However, the system is usable with the admin email address and password.

+Admin Email: boraoker42@gmail.com

+Admin Password: Admin_123

 &nbsp;

 ## ✨ Features